Leo Mechelin: Career

+Finnish sculptor Walter Runeberg made a sculpture of Mechelin's bust for his 70th birthday.
+Today the statue sits on the steps to the House of the Estates, which is a major governmental building in central Helsinki.

-Nokia, once a world-leading mobile phone corporation, was founded by Mechelin and his student days' roommate Fredrik Idestam as a forestry company.
-Later Mechelin's wish to expand into the electricity business was at first thwarted by Idestam's opposition, but Mechelin managed to convince most shareholders of his plans and became the company chairman (1898–1914), thus being able to realise his visions.
+Nokia, a mobile phone corporation, was founded by Mechelin and his student days' roommate Fredrik Idestam as a forestry company.

+Later, Mechelin's wish to expand into the electricity business was at first thwarted by Idestam's opposition, but Mechelin managed to convince most shareholders of his plans and became the company chairman (1898–1914), thus being able to realise his visions.